-Entry to the MA in Banking and Law programme requires a 2(ii) undergraduate degree in a relevant subject, e.g. law, banking, economics, finance, accounting or management from a university, or a similar qualification from any other institution.
-Alternatively, possession of a suitable professional qualification and relevant practical experience may also be accepted.
-In general, however, applicants are judged on their individual merits and age, work experience and other factors are also considered.
+Entry to any of our taught postgraduate courses (MA/MSc/MBA) usually requires a good first degree or equivalent from a university or another approved degree-awarding body, in a relevant subject (such as Economics, Finance, Accounting, Business or Management).
+Alternatively, possession of a suitable professional qualification or relevant practical experience may be accepted.
+In general, all applicants are judged on their individual merits – work experience and other factors are also considered.

 Months of entry

 In today’s global competitive marketplace, the successful corporate executive needs to understand how the legal system and legal regulation can impact on their own area of expertise.
 Accordingly, the BangorBusinessSchool and the Bangor School of Law have combined to offer an innovative suite of interdisciplinary MBA and MA programmes.

 The MA in Banking and Law is an interdisciplinary programme that will enable the student to study key legal and regulatory developments affecting the financial sector.
 This includes the regulation of financial services, security instruments, corporate finance, arbitration and other issues affecting modern banks at UK, EU and international level.
 As well as the general principles of International Banking Law, you will also choose from a wide range of law and business.
 The programme will equip candidates with higher level knowledge in both the Banking and Law areas, as global Banking practice today is heavily influenced by the Law.
 In particular the financial and regulatory lessons to be drawn from the so-called ‘credit crunch’ in the USA and the UK will be examined.
 The MA degree is suitable for those who wish to adopt a predominantly non-quantitative approach to their studies.

 Course contact details